tmandelz/tmandelz.github.io/_posts/2022-04-13- Ozone Layer Post.markdown

 Finally, I added another rolling mean, now with a 2 year range.

 Now the users see a clear fall of the line until 1995.
 Afterwards the line is stable with a very slow increase.
 This stabilization is the effect of the Montreal Protocol where to some-extent the foundation of the upwards trend was layed.
-The work of the active scientists and politicians and their will to execute the directives of the agreement stepped up the positive effect .
+The work of the active scientists and politicians and their will to execute the directives of the agreement stepped up the positive effect.

 # Conclusion
 Fortunately, the United Nations predict the ozone layer will normalise to pre 1979 values in 2060.
 While this is a long time span it is incredible what happened politically in a short period of time.
 The ozone layer today is monitored, regulated and in 2016 the Kigali agreement, which is an ammendment to the Montreal Protocol, was ratified by 197 countries (Manjiri Mulye, 2017).
 This is EVERY country on earth.

 One can only hope this collaboration effort is matched in the much bigger global climate crisis.

 <div style="margin-top: 100px;">